petitstrawberry/KanadeApp/README.md

 ## License

-Kanade is available under the MIT license.
+KanadeApp is available under the MIT license.
 See [LICENSE](LICENSE) for more info.